loader

 What Should You Know About Adrenal Adenoma?

 An adrenal adenoma is a medical condition characterized by the presence of a non-cancerous tumor in the adrenal glands.
-These small, usually benign, growths can impact hormone production, leading to various health concerns.
+These adenomas on adrenal gland tissue are typically benign but can sometimes affect hormone production, leading to various health concerns.
 According to studies, it's estimated that about 2% of the general population has an adrenal adenoma.

 With a proper understanding of adrenal adenoma, you will know that this simple condition is commonly harmless and can be easily managed.
 In this blog, you will learn everything about adrenal adenoma.